remijaoui/remijaoui.github.io/index.md

 ---

-My name is Rémi Jaoui and I am a researcher working in the logic department of the University of Freiburg on the interaction between model theory, a branch of mathematical logic, and differential algebra.
+My name is Rémi Jaoui and I am a researcher working in the Institut Camille Jordan of the Université Claude Bernard Lyon 1 on the interaction between model theory, a branch of mathematical logic, and differential algebra.
 Here is a recent <a href = "/assets/pdf/CV.pdf"> curriculum vitae </a>.